Halloween Safety: 13 Tips for Trick-or-Treating

 - As far as Jack o' Lanterns go, never let young children near carving tools.
 Non-toxic paint, stickers, and push-in picks are safe decorating alternatives.
 Or let your child draw the face, while you do the carving.
 Instead of candles, illuminate your pumpkin with a safe, battery-operated alternative.

 - Falls are the leading cause of accidental injuries on Halloween, according to the National Safety Council.
-So shorten that hem, leave the high heels home, and safety-proof that costume.
+So shorten that hem, leave the high heels home, safety-proof that costume.
 And then have a BOO-tiful Halloween!